March 20, 2019

-You need to be honest with yourself here and really ask yourself whether the solution you’re offering has broad appeal or it’s only you who finds it useful.
+You need to be honest with yourself here and really ask yourself whether the solution you’re offering has broad appeal on the market or it’s only you who finds it useful.
 This means that you need to figure out whether the problem you’re trying to solve also concerns other people.
 How?
 Ask people how they deal with a problem your product is supposed to solve right now.
-Maybe there’s already simple solution they’re so used to that your product won’t bring any additional value.
+Maybe there’s already a simple solution they’re so used to that your product won’t bring any additional value.
 Do yourself a solid and take care of this crucial reality check before hiring devs for your startup.

 Aka building buyer personas or outlining ideal customer profile.
 You probably already feel at least one or two of those groups.
 But if you know that the problem exists, the next step is cracking your audience into segments so you know exactly who your product serves.
 There are a lot of great guides on doing so out there.

 One product may be something very different for different people.
 Consider Trello, for example.
 For a marketer like me, Trello is the simplest tool for managing my content calendar and that’s why I love it.
 But it will be something very different for a developer, or a student.
 So once you know your segments, figure out what’s the key message you want them to hear, because it will matter to them.

 Without a working product, however, you will never be able to understand whether you’ve built something people on the market actually need and want to use again.
 So after those few initial queries, the next step will see you taking on the MVP scope question.
 And many others after that…

 Product/market fit is tricky.
 To quote Marc Andreessen said: